wunan3/Diffusion-based-Gaussian-Process/README.md

 2. Nys.m

 The code of Nystrom type extension.
 Suppose the GL-GP covariance parameters are determined by a small number of labeled points, the corresponding response variables, and a small number of unlabelled points.
-Nys.m can extend the prediction to a large number of unlabel points without determing the GL-GP paramters again.
+Nys.m can extend the prediction to a large number of unlabeled points without determining the GL-GP parameters again.

 3. hand.mat

-The dataset in Raynauld disease example.
+The dataset in the Raynauld disease example.

 4. hand.txt